Doctrine · SOC 2 / ISO 27001 / HIPAA

 SOC 2 control area Sample-based attestation CRE per-transaction equivalent

-CC6.6 Encryption in transit — sampled TLS configuration evidence ML-KEM-768 / Classic-McEliece-6688128f hybrid KEM on every payload
+CC6.6 Encryption in transit: sampled TLS setup evidence ML-KEM-768 / Classic-McEliece-6688128f hybrid KEM on every payload

-A1.2 Availability — sampled uptime reports and SLA tickets /v1/cre/health endpoint feed signed and committed to MMR
+A1.2 Availability: sampled uptime reports and SLA tickets /v1/cre/health endpoint feed signed and committed to MMR

-PI1.1 Processing integrity — sampled data-processing artifacts 4-family hash cascade (SHA3-256 + BLAKE3 + KangarooTwelve + cSHAKE128)
+PI1.1 Processing integrity: sampled data-processing records 4-family hash cascade (SHA3-256 + BLAKE3 + KangarooTwelve + cSHAKE128)

-C1.1 Confidentiality — sampled access logs and encryption settings Per-envelope confidentiality classification + epoch-bound key
+C1.1 Confidentiality: sampled access logs and encryption settings Per-envelope confidentiality classification + epoch-bound key

 ISO 27001:2022 in detail